Pon Radhakrishnan: Politics (2019-present)

-He lost the elections in 2019 to H. Vasanthakumar from Indian National Congress.
+He lost the Lok Sabha elections in 2019 by a margin of 2.59 lakh votes to H. Vasanthakumar from Indian National Congress.

-After the death of Vasanthakumar, he again contest in 2021 by-election.
-But he was defeated by Vijay Vasanth who the son of late Vasanthakumar.
+After the death of Vasanthakumar, he again contested in 2021 Lok Sabha by-election.
+But he was defeated by a margin of 1,37,950 votes by Vijay Vasanth who is the son of late Vasanthakumar.

+He again contested in 2024 election and lost again.

 Political views

+Pon Radhakrishnan claimed in 2018 that the #MeToo movement was launched by "people with perverted minds" and questioned if it was appropriate to make charges about occurrences that took place years ago.
+He claimed it "corrupts the purity of our land and honor of women" and said it is not a good thing.
+He also questioned the fairness of "if someone made such an allegation about an incident when playing together in Class 5" and asked whether it would be appropriate for men to begin levelling similar allegations against women.

 Radhakrishnan in 2019 asked Tamil people to study Hindi and Sanskrit.
 He said that could not learn Sanskrit for various reasons and that he was ashamed of it.
 He also said that Sanskrit and Tamil are equal.
 He also urged parents to let their children to learn Sanskrit.